 A canoe would be too big and cumbersome for most campers, and definitely so for us.
 All that kneeling is hard on your legs too.
-There are inflatables, though, that could give you packability and the comfort (and sociability) of an open craft.
+There are inflatable canoes, though, that could give you packability and the comfort (and sociability) of an open craft.

-A pack raft?
 We’d never heard of these until we saw Alistair Humphreys making a Shetland Isle journey using a pack raft and Brompton folding bike.
 Bike on the raft at some points, raft on the bike at others.
-They’re expensive kit because they’re designed for real expeditionists for whom the right kit is vital.
+This one is under a kilo in weight and costs around £120.

 Perhaps it’s all we need – a bit of bendy plastic tubing or floating beds and lilos.
 Hmm.
 But don’t you think it’s much more interesting to explore the world of watersports and hunt for the perfect thing?